 FAQs

-Many studies rely on twin comparisons and large-scale genetic analyses to demonstrate that anxiety disorders frequently present in families.
-The higher occurrence in identical twins (who share all of their genes) compared to fraternal twins (who share about half) underscores a genetic impact.
+Many studies use twin comparisons and large-scale genetic analyses.
+They show that anxiety disorders often run in families.
+The higher rate in identical twins compared to fraternal twins highlights a genetic impact.

-Genetic predispositions can remain dormant unless triggered or magnified by external stressors.
-Life events like major transitions, trauma, or ongoing stress can intensify existing vulnerabilities, thus raising the likelihood of clinical anxiety traits.
+Genetic risk factors can stay dormant unless triggered by outside stressors.
+Life events like major transitions, trauma, or ongoing stress can bring out existing vulnerabilities.

-Yes, family history is a meaningful risk indicator.
-While this doesn’t guarantee that children of anxious parents will develop the same neurotype, it does increase the odds.
+Yes.
+Family history is a meaningful risk indicator.
+This does not guarantee that children of anxious parents will develop the same condition.
+However, it does increase the odds.
 Early screening and awareness can help manage or reduce potential anxiety-related issues.

 Contact Information for Haven Health and Wellness

-At Haven Health and Wellness, we provide neuro-affirming assessments and integrated mental health services for teens and adults looking to understand are anxiety disorders genetic and seeking a supportive path forward.
-We recognize the interplay between genetics, environment, and individual experiences, delivering guidance that respects and empowers each person’s journey.
+At Haven Health and Wellness, we provide neuro-affirming assessments and integrated mental health services for teens and adults.
+We recognize the interplay between genetics, environment, and individual experiences.

 Contact us: